Using kitchen scissors, trim the legs and antennae. Give the now trimmed shrimp a good rinse and allowed them to drain.

 and stir well to coat everything.

 As the shrimp cooks (remember to keep stirring) you’ll notice the color will go to a bright sort of orange color.
 You can place a lid on the pot for about a minute or two if you’d like.
-After 3 minutes you can add the
+After 3 minutes you can add the juice from

 .
 The shrimp will also let out its own juices, so there’s no need for any other liquid.
 Try not to overcook the shrimp or you’ll risk them going rubbery.